megan-pg/tamagotchi/README.md

     * Medium - Starts off with meters half full
     * Hard - Starts off with meters almost full

-* Hunger button
-    * Feed - This will update your Hunger meter (makes positive sound)
+* Feed Button - This will update your Hunger meter (makes positive sound)
-    * Snack - This will update your Happy/Bored and Hunger meters but will decrement your Health meter.

-* Disipline button - This will decrement your Happy/Bored meter but will also decrement the chance of your pet acting out (make a negative sound)

-* Medicine button - When your pet's health is very low you can use this but it will also severely lower their Happy/Bored meter (makes a negative sound)

-* Clean button - After your pet poops, it will need to be cleaned.
+* Clean Button - After your pet poops, it will need to be cleaned.
 Don't let it sit too long in it's poop or the health meter will be decremented.

-* Happy/Bored Button
-    * Love your pet to boost Happy/Bored meter (makes a positive sound)
+* Play Button - Play with pet to boost Happy/Bored meter (makes a positive sound)

-    * Play with pet to boost Happy/Bored meter (makes a positive sound)
+* Sleep Button - Play with pet to boost Happy/Bored meter (makes a positive sound)

-* Light button - When your pet becomes bored, it wants to go to sleep.
-Don't let it sit too long bored or the health meter will be decremented.
+* Medicine Button - When your pet's health is very low you can use this but it will also severely lower their Happy/Bored meter (makes a negative sound)

+* Love Button - Love your pet to boost Happy/Bored meter (makes a positive sound)

 ## Contributors
 * **Megan Pardy-Gokcu** - [megan-pg](https://github.com/megan-pg)